 - Pace:This will vary depending on the terrain and weather conditions.
 Some days are more mountainous than others.
 When the terrain permits, there will be opportunities to trot and canter but this may not be every day.

-- Seasons:October to March.
+- Seasons:November to March.

 - Group size:A minimum of 6 and a maximum of 10 guests.

 - Riding Ability:Suitable for intermediate to advanced riders.
 All riders MUST be confident riding outside an arena at all paces over uneven ground.
-Not sure what your riding ability is?
-Watch THIS video to find out.

 - Inclusions: